mbrukman/sense-engine/README.md

 ![Sense R Engine](https://s3.amazonaws.com/sense-files/rscreenshot.png)

 We're just getting started.
-If you're building an engine on Sense, contact us below.
+If you're building an engine on Sense, drop us a line, we'd love to help.

 ## Writing a New Engine